 Many of my articles are about footpaths, journeys, and outdoor adventures around the globe.

-While vacationing in Italy, my husband and I spent several days in Verona.
+While vacationing in Italy, my husband and I spent several days in Verona, the city of Romeo and Juliet.
 While we expected to see a lot of ancient and early modern history in the art and architecture of the area, we were surprised to find evidence of prehistory in places we least expected it: in the sidewalks, steps, and walls of the city.

 Walking along a narrow street one day, I looked down to see a familiar spiral or Nautilus shape embedded in the smooth stone.
 I recognized it from a necklace I have, though my pendant is much smaller than what I'd just stepped on.
 It was an ammonite—the fossil of a cephalopod, which originated sometime between 65 and 400 million years ago when these mollusks existed.